-Dr. Severine Koch is a principal investigator in WP3.
-This part of the project focusses on the analysis of citizens' perceptions and responses to the pandemic and the information on Covid-19 provided by their respective governments and health institutions.
-Severine Koch is also involved in the aggregation of findings, the development of a theoretical model, as well as the development of policy recommendations in WP4.
+Dr. Robin Janzik is a principal investigator in WP3.
+This part of the project focuses on the analysis of citizens' perceptions and responses to the pandemic and the information on Covid-19 provided by their respective governments and health institutions.
+Dr. Janzik is also involved in the aggregation of findings, the development of a theoretical model, as well as the development of policy recommendations in WP4.

 Francis Alpers, M.A.